bterwijn/sorted_vector/README.md

 # sorted_vector
 C++ vector that can be accessed as a normal vector and in sorted order.
 Stores all data both in a std::vector and std::set and keeps the std::set in sync when the std::vector is manipulated.
-As a result the time complexity of push_back/update/insert/erase/pop_back operations is now at least O(log n).
+Therefore the time complexity of push_back/insert/erase/pop_back/update operations is now at least O(log n).

-To preserve the invariance all iterators are const_iterators only.
-The [] operator now only gives constant references, instead write to a specific index in the std::vector using member function:
+To preserve the invariance the vector() and set() methods give const references to the underlying std::vector and std::set only, and therefore all their iterators are const_iterators.
+The [ ] operator now only gives a constant reference of std::vector, instead write to a specific index in the std::vector using member function:

 ```c++
 void update(int index,const T& value)
 ```